Speaker Profile

 • Vinod Khosla, Khosla Ventures

-• Greg Brockman, President & Co-Founder, OpenAI
+• Greg Brockman, OpenAI

 Target Discovery: Beyond Genomics – Revealing Hidden Layers of Biology with AI